Mobile game spending hits record $1.7B per week in Q1 2021, up 40% from pre-pandemic levels – TechCrunch

-The Covid-19 pandemic drove increased demand for mobile gaming, as consumers under lockdowns looked to online sources of entertainment, including games.
-But even as Covid-19 restrictions are easing up, the demand for mobile gaming isn’t slowing.
+The COVID-19 pandemic drove increased demand for mobile gaming, as consumers under lockdowns looked to online sources of entertainment, including games.
+But even as COVID-19 restrictions are easing up, the demand for mobile gaming isn’t slowing.
 According to a new report from mobile data and analytics provider App Annie in collaboration with IDC, users worldwide downloaded 30% more games in the first quarter of 2021 than in the fourth quarter of 2019, and spent a record-breaking $1.7 billion per week in mobile games in Q1 2021.

 That figure is up 40% from pre-pandemic levels, the report noted.